AG Josh Shapiro answers Republican concerns over late-arriving mail ballots

 Pa.
-State Republicans asked the US Supreme Court for an emergency order to ensure that no late-arriving mail ballots are added to the totals.
+State Republicans asked the US Supreme Court for an emergency order to ensure that no late-arriving mail ballots are added to the state's election totals.

 SEE ALSO: Election 2020: Giuliani says Trump will file suit in Pennsylvania contesting Biden win